Beginning Monday, expect traffic delays on this Lacey road through October, city says

 Beginning Monday, road work will delay traffic on Carpenter Road in Lacey through October, the city announced.

-The work will take place between 26th Court Southeast to just north of the new Carpenter/Mullen Road roundabout, 7 a.m. to 7 p.m. weekdays.
+The work will take place between 26th Court Southeast to just north of the new Carpenter/Mullen Road roundabout from 7 a.m. to 7 p.m. weekdays.

 Here’s how repairs will play out over the next couple of months: